ProductBuilders/productbuilders/README.md

 ## Deployment

-This site is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+This site is automatically deployed to Netlify when changes are pushed to the main branch.
 To deploy manually:

 1. Build the site:
 ```bash